💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Bank of America

 Bank of America is another big and powerful bank.
-The loan powerhouse offers SBA 504 loans from $350,000.
-They consider only borrowers who are in need of equipment, commercial real estate, or construction or renovation.
+This loan powerhouse offers SBA 504 loans starting at $100,000 (limited time offer until July 12, 2023).
+They only consider borrowers who need equipment, commercial real estate, construction, or renovation.
 Here are a few more details about Bank of America’s SBA 504 terms:

 - 7–10 years on equipment